There’s a Crack in Every Thing that’s how the Light gets in (Leonard Cohen).

 The picture in Chapter 2 about the Collaboration-cycle is based on The model behind Paths of Change of Will McWhinney .

-Behind this model we find a simple 1-dimensional (<->)model called the Great Breath.
+Behind the PoC model we find a simple 1-dimensional (<->)model called the Great Breath.

-It is a rhytmic pattern of Contraction and Expansion you can see in the two pictures above.
+It is a rhytmic pattern of Contraction and Expansion you can see in the four pictures above.
 Both show the Creation Cycle.

 The 1-dimensional 2×2 model can be visualized in many dimensions because the model is a fractal.